Exhibit: Total uncertainty and your MVP

 Embracing surprises (that includes setbacks and disappointments) is where the next opportunity lies.
 Be circumspect and embrace what you know have.
 What capability did you increase ?
 What can you unlock as the next opportunity?

-The founders’ willingness to be wrong, foolish, or misunderstood greatly impacts what they can observe and the opportunities they uncover.
+A founder’s willingness to be wrong, foolish, or misunderstood greatly impacts what they observe and the opportunities they uncover.
+The iterative loops of building capacity leads to meaningful progress on their broader ideas and strategies.

 Next,